Uranium glass (Vaseline glass) for Trains

 is pale yellow but not a vaseline glass.

-The lamp maker Koito Manufacturing Co. (still operating) used valseline glass
+The lamp maker Koito Manufacturing Co. (still operating) used vaseline glass as

-as a headlight, because it has the shorter
+a headlight, because it has the shorter wavelength

 |The steam locomotive is the Emperor's train